1kohei1/sd-scheduler/memo.md

 - [ ] Improve the group import process.
 Thinking admin faculty gives me the group spreadsheet and I modify them to the format I specify. (v3)
 - [ ] Admin faculties can send spreadsheet of groups from groups page
 - [ ] Upload presentation materials (v2)
+- [ ] Add validation to object id existence (Middleware for that: https://github.com/CampbellSoftwareSolutions/mongoose-id-validator) (v3)

 NOTES: